 On July 12, 1884, in Italy, Amedeo Clemente Modigliani, an artist and sculptor, one of the most famous artists of the early XX century, was born into a family of Sephardic Jews.
-In Russia, his name is known not only for his creativity, but also in connection with a bright and stormy romance with a young Anna Akhmatova.
+In Ukraine and Russia, his name is known not only for his creativity, but also in connection with a bright and stormy romance with a young Anna Akhmatova.

 They met for the first time in Paris, in 1906.
 Then, the 24-year-old Italian of Jewish origin Amadeo Modigliani came to the French capital to declare himself as a talented artist.
 At that time he was very poor and unknown to anyone, but Amadeo attracted many people with his charisma and charm.
 Later, Akhmatova reminded that in their first meeting Modigliani was dressed very brightly and luridly, in yellow corduroy trousers and a bright jacket of the same colour.
 He looked rather ridiculous, but the artist was able to teach himself so gracefully that he seemed to her an elegant handsome man, dressed in the latest Parisian fashion.

 At that time, 20-year-old Anna came to Paris for her honeymoon with her husband Nikolai Gumilyov, with whom they had become engaged shortly before.
 It is not known exactly where and under what circumstances Akhmatova met Modigliani.
 There are many assumptions, one of the most common is that they met in the Rotunda cafe.

 The young poetess amazed the whole city with her beauty, including the young artist, who asked to paint her portrait.
 This is how the story of their short love began.